asamonek/asamonek.github.io/04talks.md

 #### Upcoming talks

-- _Nothing to hide.
-On the political aspects of the right to privacy_, March 20, 2019, Political Science Seminar, Institute of Political Science and International Relations of the Jagiellonian University (INPiSM UJ)

 - _Focusing proofs and logics for models of computation_, April 7 - 12, 2019, [4th Conference on Artificial Intelligence and Theorem Proving AITP 2019](http://aitp-conference.org/2019/), Obergurgl Conference Center of the University of Innsbruck